How to word unreasonable behaviour examples

 Divorce-Online.co.uk are experts at drafting behaviour based divorce petitions to ensure that it does not anger your husband or wife, but is satisfactory to the court to grant you a divorce.

-Wording examples to help you write your own unreasonable behaviour divorce petition
+How to write your own unreasonable behaviour divorce petition

 We’re going to show you how to word some of the most common examples of unreasonable behaviour on your divorce petition.

-The below examples are exactly that, ‘examples’, if you are still unsure how to go about wording your allegations of unreasonable behaviour you should call us for free advice on 01793 384 029 or view our online service.
+The below examples are exactly that, ‘examples’, if you are still unsure how to go about wording your allegations of unreasonable behaviour you should call us for free advice on 01793 384 029.

-- Since August 2017 the Respondent has refused to socialise with the Petitioner.
-They have began to pursue an active social life with his/her friends, leaving the Petitioner to feel abandoned.
+- Since [insert date] the Respondent has refused to socialise with the Petitioner.
+They have begun to pursue an active social life with his/her friends, leaving the Petitioner to feel abandoned.

 - The Petitioner and Respondent do not share any common interests and only spoke to each other in the latter part of the marriage regarding the children, making the Petitioner feel isolated and lonely.

-- Since [Insert a specific date] the Respondent has slept in a different bedroom to the Petition, which has made the Petitioner feel [Insert how this action made you feel].
+Since [Insert Date], the Respondent has [Unreasonable Behaviour Action], which has made the Petitioner fee [Insert how you felt].